elkraneo/accessible-spatial-computing/Sources/A11Y-SC-NYC/Documentation.docc/Glossary.md

 # Glossary

-curated list of specialized terms and their explanations used in visionOS.
+Curated list of specialized terms and their explanations used in visionOS.

 ## Overview